-In addition, during whole staff banked time meetings, the 2018-19 year-long focus on productive communication to support students in their writing and classroom conversations.
+In addition, during whole staff banked time meetings, the 2020-21 year-long focus on productive communication to support students in their writing, class conversations and classroom projects.
 This focus was selected after reviewing student writing samples and writing claim results on state testing.